-You can’t use bankruptcy to eliminate past due child support or alimony.
-You might be able to use bankruptcy to eliminate certain obligations under a property settlement.
-But bankruptcy can still help you because you can use it to manage your past due domestic support obligations and keep you out of family court and maybe even out of jail.
+You can’t use bankruptcy to eliminate past-due child support or alimony.
+However, you might be able to use bankruptcy to eliminate certain obligations under a property settlement.
+It may also help manage your domestic support obligations and keep you out of trouble with the law.

 Types of Domestic Support Obligations in a Bankruptcy Case

 The bankruptcy code defines a “domestic support obligation” (DSO) as a debt “in the nature of alimony, maintenance, or support” owed under a separation agreement, divorce decree, property settlement agreement, a court order, or other determination made under nonbankruptcy law (usually state law).

 Note the hedging language, “in the nature of.”
 The bankruptcy code recognizes that the debt may be called one thing, but serve another purpose altogether.
 We see this often in property settlements that are intended to serve as a stand-in for alimony or spousal maintenance.
 Therefore, the bankruptcy court will scrutinize rulings from family court judges to determine whether they qualify as a DSO (which cannot be discharged in bankruptcy) or another type of marital property division (which may be eligible for discharge).

 In Chapter 7 straight bankruptcy cases, many debts can be forgiven or discharged.
 Most credit card debt, personal loans, and medical bills will be eliminated to allow the debtor (the person who files the bankruptcy case) to get a fresh start.